softlion/XamSvg-Samples/README.md

 # Quick start for Xamarin Forms

+1. Declare extension to Xamarin Forms

-1. Add `SvgImageRenderer.InitializeForms();` before `global::Xamarin.Forms.Forms.Init` on each platform.
+Add `SvgImageRenderer.InitializeForms();` before `global::Xamarin.Forms.Forms.Init` on each platform.
 SvgImageRenderer is a class in namespace `XamSvg.XamForms.Uw` for windows, `XamSvg.XamForms.Ios` for iOS, and `XamSvg.XamForms.Droid` for Android.
 If you use Resharper those will be added automagically.

-2. Tell XamSvg where the svg files are
+2. Tell XamSvg where to search for svg files

+Svg files will be stored as embedded resources.
+To access an embedded resource the code needs the full assembly path of this resource.
+To make this process easier, you tell XamSvg in which assembly to search for the resources and you don't specify the full name of the svg file in the Svg control.

 ```csharp
 public class App : Application